zzhou02/Costco-Sameday-Delievery-Slot-Finder/README.md

 The program doesn't steal your information at all.
 There is no ip or location detection, and your information will not be leaked because of this program.

 ## Compatibility
-As the first draft, this program has only been tested on Windows 10 machine with Chrome browser.
-Theoretically this program should perform normally on MacOS and Linux, but I have not tested it due to the lack of the access to those systems.
-I would really appreciate if someone gives a feedback after testing on those systems.<br/>
-As of right now, it only supports Chrome browser.
-Support for Firefox will be updated later.<br/>
+The programs have only been tested on Windows 10 64 bits machine.<br/>
+MacOS and Linux are not supported yet, but will be updated soon.<br/>
+Support for Firefox is now added!!<br/>
-Note: Chrome version 81 is needed in order to assure the functionality of the program.
+Note: Chrome version 81/Firefox version > 60 is needed in order to assure the functionality of the program.

 ## Usage
 First and foremost, have your costco sameday delivery cart ready to go.<br/>
 Important: this program only works for the [sameday delivery](https://sameday.costco.com/store/costco/storefront).
 This service should be under “Food, Household, Pet” department.
 Please check we are talking about the same service.<br/>
-To use this program just clone this repository and double-click costco.exe and it should start running in a few seconds.
+To use this program just clone this repository and double-click costco.exe with your matching system and it should start running in a few seconds.
 ### Clone this repo
 Then clone this repo to your system by opening the terminal in where you want the files to be and typing:
 ```